Meet The Wealthiest Person In Every US State

 58-year-old Bill Gates is the Microsoft chairman and co-chair of Bill and Melinda Gates Foundation, as well as the 2nd richest man in the world.

-Through his charitable foundation, Gates has donated more than $US30 billion, and with Warren Buffett has convinced
+Through his charitable foundation, Gates has donated more than $US28 billion, and with Warren Buffett has convinced

 100 billionaires to sign on to the Giving Pledge, a promise to donate at least half one's net worth to charity.